dkbalachandar/effective-java-notes/README.md

 1.The classes without providing public or protected constructors but have only static factory methods can’t be sub classed 2.They are not readily distinguishable from other static methods

-Here are some of the common static factory methods
+Here are some of the common static factory methods.
 1.from – Type conversion which takes a simple parameter and return an instance of this type.
 Date d = Date.from(instant)

 2.Of – An aggregation method that takes multiple parameters and return returns an instance of this type that incorporates them.
 Set<Rank> faceCards = EnumSet.of(JACK, QUEEN, KING)

 3.valueOf- A more verbose alternative to from and of.
 Returns an instance that has the same value its parameters.
 BigInteger prime = BigInteger.valueOf(Integer.MAX_VALUE);

 4.instance or getInstance – Takes parameters  if any and return an instance of the class.
 StackWalker luke = StackWalker.getInstance(options);

 5.create or newInstance – Same as getInstance but each instance that is returned is distinct from all others.

 6.getType – Like getInstance but if the factory method is in different class.
 FileStore fs = Files.getFileStore(path);

 7.newType – Like newInstance but if the factory method is in different class.
 BufferedReader br = Files.newBufferedReader(path);

 8.type – A concise alternative to getType and newType, List<Complaint> litany = Collections.list(legacyLitany);

 Often static factories are preferable, so avoid the reflex to provide public constructors without first considering static factories.